Katyaaanikitina/MoGo/README.md

 * It's a static HTML page, so no hosting needed (just use Github Pages for free).
 Follow this link - [GitHub Pages](https://pages.github.com/) to know how
 * Has adaptive layout
 * Light source code
+* Built using HTML and SASS it is written due to BEM convention standard

 ## How to use
 1.Fork this project to your own Github account <br />